ThreshvsGaming/COMP3040Art/README.md

 #### II.
 Editing your Resume

 Andrew Etter explains how lightweight markup languages allows anyone to be a contributer because it allows users to quickly write clean documentation using simple syntaxes to format the users contents.
-These simple syntaxes create readable information resulting in other people being able to contribute in the improvements of the documents as well as allow other forms of medium to format said documents however they like.
+These simple syntaxes create readable information resulting in other people being able to contribute in the improvements of the documents itself.
 In this section, we will use Github Desktop to make a copy of our repository in Github into our local computer and edit them using our Markdown Text Editor, Visual Studio Code.

 1. Open Github Desktop.
-2. Follow steps 3-5 if your Github Desktop is **not** sign in using your Github account.
+2. Follow steps 3-5 if your GitHub Desktop has not signed in using your GitHub account.
-3. select the dropdown menu, `file`, on the top left.
+3. Select the dropdown menu, `file`, on the top left.
 4. Select options.
 5. Press `Sign into Github.com` and sign in.
 6. Press `Clone a repository from the internet`.